-Whether you already have a fantastic marriage that you just want to keep strong or if you know that you have problem areas and you need help addressing them, it is always good to keep learning and growing together.
-Inspiration can come from looking at successful marriage tips, reading books on marriage such as The Five Love Languages, or even just scheduling time for date nights.
+Whether you already have a healthy marriage that you just want to keep strong or if you know that you have problem areas and you need help addressing them, one of the best ways is to keep learning and growing together.
+Inspiration can come from looking at successful marriage tips, reading books on marriage such as The Five Love Languages, or even just scheduling time for date night activities.
+Communication and conversation are key to marriages that last.

 Prioritize Your Marriage

-Never say you are too busy, or you can’t find overlapping time.
-You have to have priorities and making your marriage last should be a number 1 priority because it affects your wellbeing and that of your family in ways that are so enormous it is hard to fathom until you experience a crack in your relationship.
+Never say you are too busy, or you can’t make time for your spouse.
+You have to have priorities and making your marriage last should be a number 1 priority.
+Why?
+Because it affects your wellbeing and that of your family in ways that are so enormous it is hard to fathom until you experience a crack in your relationship.
 It is always easier to keep something up through maintenance than to fix something that has broken.
 Make it impossible to come up with any excuses for not to improving communication in your marriage!

 Assess Your Marriage

 Try to objectively assess the strengths and challenges in your marriage and identify a few areas to work on.
 Talk with your spouse about your desire to improve communication and share together what you think is working well and what needs improvement.
 Prioritize together and focus on one or two Marriage Success Factors you both want to improve.
-Look for tools and resources to help you both see new points of views and learn new things.
+If you have communication problems, look for tools and resources to help you both see new points of views and learn new things.
+Try communication exercises.
 There are books, blogs, podcasts, find what works for you.
 Avoid placing blame and work toward improving together.

 Create A Marriage Action Plan